-Today’s post recalls an interesting date in Michigan Football History – the anniversary of the first Michigan vs Michigan Normal College from Ypsilanti, Michigan.
-Although you really can’t call it a rivalry, the Wolverines and Hurons (now Eagles) were two of the “closest” rivals in terms of proximity since the distance between the two schools is only six miles.
+Today’s post recalls an interesting date in Michigan Football History - the anniversary of the first Michigan vs Michigan Normal College from Ypsilanti, Michigan.
+Although you really can’t call it a rivalry, the Wolverines and Hurons (now Eagles) are two “close” rivals in terms of proximity since the distance between the two schools is only six miles.
 At the time, a game between Michigan and Michigan Normal, seemed like a “normal” thing to do.

 Coach William Ward prepared his first, and only, Michigan team for the season opener against their neighboring school.
 The game was played in Ann Arbor at Regent’s Field.
 Michigan won the game by a score of 18-0.
 It was the 59th win in Michigan Football history.
 The Wolverines went on to record one of their best seasons (9-1-0) and earned a tie for second place (2-1-0) in their first season in the Western Conference.